 Dainese moved on following this path, drawing ideas from other solutions in the natural world, such as the shells of the armadillo and the pangolin, two rare mammalians protected by high-mobility rigid scales that slide upon each other.
 Then fractals, the language used by nature to create complex structures, such as a snowflake, roman cabbage or thunders.

 Technological research and an increasing master in the processing of materials led to ever more refined solutions, always closer to the real needs of users.
 To the point of being able to differentiate the offering to meet every type of requirement.

 Homologation is a decisive factor when choosing the best back protector, as it guarantees that the product has undergone specific tests carried out by an external certified body.
 These tests mainly concern the coverage area and what is termed “residual force”, which is actually a protector’s ability to dissipate the energy of an impact (the absorbed force that’s not transmitted to the body).
 The latter parameter is subdivided into two levels, whose reference standard is called EN1621/2.
-All the back protectors you will find in this guide feature level 2 certification, the highest one.
 If you’d like to learn more, we have also written a dedicated guide on motorcycle protector certifications.